P. Narsa Reddy: Early life and education

 P. Narsa Reddy was born in Nirmal, Adilabad district in the state of Andhra Pradesh.
 He attended the Osmania University and attained BA & LL.B degrees.
-By profession, Reddy is an Agriculturist and a Lawyer.
+By profession, Reddy was an Agriculturist and a Lawyer.

 Political career

 Pre independence

 P. Narsa Reddy was an Indian freedom fighter, participated in the struggle to liberate Hyderabad from Nizam's Rule.

 Post independence

-P. Narsa Reddy has been in active politics since early 1940s.
+P. Narsa Reddy was active politics from the early 1940s.
 Prior to becoming an MP he was also Member of the Legislative Assembly (India) for three straight terms and member of Andhra Pradesh Legislative Council for one term.
 In 1971, he was the President of Andhra Pradesh Congress Committee.

+Reddy died in Hyderabad, Telangana on 29 January 2024, at the age of 92.